 To do PPR, you need something you are curious about, framed as a good question.
-Coming up with a good question is hard.
+Coming up with a good question is HARD.
 But once you do, you are on your way to an answer.
 Think about your current role.
 If you're a teacher, what is puzzling you about your current class?
 Maybe there's a particular student or group of students who are hard to engage.
 Maybe an area of your classroom isn't getting used the way you had hoped, or a particular subject or kind of lesson doesn't feel exciting to you or the students.
 Maybe you're puzzled about addressing issues of equity with your students and want to devote time to thinking more deeply about how to do that well.
 If you are a school leader, what is puzzling you about supporting teachers?
 Working with families?
 Designing and leading professional development for your staff?
-In the interactive workbook, you'll find a step-by-step guide for identifying a good question.
+There is definitely a PPR question for you to explore.
+In the workbook, you'll find a step-by-step guide for identifying a good question.

-Step 2: Plan
+Step 2: Make a Plan

-The next step is to make a plan for how the process might go.
+The next step in doing PPR is to make a plan for how the process might go.
 The workbook in the second section of this guide will walk you through the planning process, which includes:

-- Deciding when and with whom you will meet to talk about your PPR on a regular basis (e.g., weekly, bi-weekly, or monthly) - ▶ Planning how and when you will explore your PPR question - > Thinking about where and when you will share what you learn in the process
+- deciding when and with whom you will meet to talk about your PPR on a regular basis (e.g. weekly, bi-weekly, or monthly) - planning how and when you will explore your PPR question - thinking about where and when you will share what you learn in the process.